-Students in the nursing master’s entry program at Elmhurst are required to complete 21 courses for a total of 17.5 credits (70 semester hours).
+Students in the master’s entry in nursing practice program at Elmhurst are required to complete 21 courses for a total of 17.75 credits (71 semester hours).

 The master's entry is one of three entry options to be a clinical nurse leader as described by the American Association of Colleges of Nursing.

-The nursing master's entry program is a rigorous full-time, two-year program.
+The master’s entry in nursing practice program is a rigorous full-time, two-year program.
 The program is conducted in a hybrid format consisting of on-campus and online learning, with simulation laboratory time and clinical time.
 Classes meet Monday through Friday during the day, and evening and weekend clinical hours may be required.

 Elmhurst College Simulation Center at Elmhurst Memorial Hospital